kubernetes/enhancements/keps/sig-node/5889-cpuidle-for-besteffort-qos-pod/README.md

 In the earlier implementation of Pod QoS, we utilized the CPU shares feature, adjusting the CPU shares value based on the CPU usage of each pod's requests.The best-effort QoS level sets the pod CPU shares to the minimum value.
 In this solution, the other two QoS levels remain unchanged, with the best-effort level's CPU idle value set to 1 to indicate the current Cgroup idle state, allowing fewer CPU resources to be allocated.

-the original design, All three levels utilize cpu.shares
+the original design, All three levels utilize cpu.shares if the feature gate disabled, kubelet will use the original design cpu.shares,and ensure cpu.idle value is 0
 ![](./original-qos.png)

-the new design , besteffort levels pod cpu.idle values set to 1
+the new design , besteffort levels pod cpu.idle values set to 1 ,by a new feature gate ("CPUIdleForBestEffortQoSPod") if the feature gate enabled , kubelet will use the new design set cpu.idle value to 1
 ![](./new-qos.png)

 ### Test Plan